TATest87/Doodle_Jump/README.md

 Doodle Jump online game

-##How to paly it
+## How to paly it --
   use ArrowUP Key to jump.
   use ArrowLeft Key to move left. use ArrowRight to move right.